rungalileo/docs-official/README.md

 ## Updating API Reference

-To be run from within `/api-reference` folder

-1. Run `rm openapi.json && wget https://api.dev.rungalileo.io/openapi.json` to update the OpenAPI spec.
+1. Run `cd api-reference && rm openapi.json && wget https://api.acme.rungalileo.io/public/openapi.json && cd ..` to update the specs.
-2. Update the `INCLUDE_ENDPOINTS_STARTING_WITH` in `include_endpoints.py` file with endpoints you want to include.
-3. Run `python include_endpoints.py` to exclude non included paths.

-To be run from the root folder.

-1. Run `mintlify dev` to check if the API Reference section is updated with your changes.
+2. Run `mintlify dev` to check if the API Reference section is updated with your changes.

 ### Troubleshooting